library(rvest)

 Stat 431: One of these must be acquired using APIs or webscraping

-Stat 541: One of these must be acquired using APIs, the other using webscraping.
+Stat 541: Both of these must be acquired using APIs or webscraping.

 descriptions of each of the new datasets